Undergraduate Degree Requirements

 Choice of Catalog (Catalog Year) and Continuous Enrollment

-A student must graduate under the provisions of any UCF Undergraduate Catalog in effect since the student began continuous enrollment at UCF.
+A student must graduate under the degree requirements of any UCF Undergraduate Catalog in effect since the student began continuous enrollment at UCF.
+However, courses may change (for example, in credit hours or in prerequisites) or be discontinued as a result of curricular review.
 New Catalog policies and requirements take effect with the Summer term.
 A student transferring from Florida College System institutions or state universities may use the UCF Undergraduate Catalog in effect at the time he or she began the most recent period of continuous enrollment in academic good standing at any of the Florida public institutions.

 Continuous enrollment is defined as being enrolled in classes without a break of two or more consecutive regular semesters/terms (i.e., Fall and Spring, or Spring, Summer, and Fall).
 Continuous enrollment is automatically broken when a student moves from one transfer institution to another following academic disqualification or exclusion.